SeloSlav/hypercycle/README.md

 * Social Network
 * Design custom products, i.e. T-shirts, Leggings, Skirts, etc.
+* New products are configurable
 * Customizable user profiles
 * Push notifications
 * Search & explore (Recommendation engine for products & users)
 * Users can earn a commision by designing products and sharing them
 * All purchase orders are stored in an organized customer database for manual order fulfillment
 * Additionally, orders can be connected to Printful (https://www.theprintful.com/) to automatically fulfill orders from a specified range of products with no manual work required, i.e. for storefront owners who do not have their own manufacturing printers/processes.
 * Some customers choose to sell "digital skins", or collections of purchasable patterns instead of supplying real products.
-This is another great revenue stream that requires no physical work.
+This is another great revenue stream that does not require a manufacturing process.
 * Available platforms: Web, Android
-* Platforms coming soon: iOS (All licensees are eligible for a free iOS app and updates upon release).
+* Platforms coming soon: iOS (All current licensees are eligible for a free iOS app and updates upon release).
 * Lifetime core software updates and access to new platforms upon release (Android VR, Carmel, etc.).

 Licensing costs typically start at 5% of net revenue but are negotiable as a function of volume.
 Please send all business inquiries to <a href="mailto:info@hypercycle.co">info@hypercycle.co</a>.
-Customizations beyond the scope of the current platform can be estimated after a free quotation.
+Product customizations beyond the scope of the current platform can be estimated after a free consultation.
 Whatever you need, we will work to understand your requirements and make it happen for you!

 <hr>